pietropea/having-fun/README.md

 ### User Interface
 ![ui](./img/ui.png)

 The project UI is a `next js` project that includes:
-- `react js` as UI framework
+- `react js` as UI framework.
-- `chakra ui` for the UI components
+- `chakra ui` for the UI components.
-- `recharts` for data visualization
+- `recharts` for data visualization.
-- `TypeScript` as programming language
+- `TypeScript` as programming language.
-- Code formatting using `prettier`
+- Code formatting using `prettier`.
-- Code linting using `lint`
+- Code linting using `lint`.
 - Automatic deployment to `Vercel` ([project URL](https://having-fun.vercel.app/))of the `main` branch.

 Additional technical information can be found in the `./ui/README.md`.